JoanaBLate/baseone-lang/source/builtin/string/README.md

 Excepting the function 'stringCharCodeAt', String functions silently avoid 'index of out bounds' errors.

-Functions 'createStringReverse' and 'createStringSort' corrupt Unicode symbols like '∆'.
-(TODO: fix that)
+Functions 'createStringReverse' and 'createStringSort' may corrupt Unicode symbols like '∆'.
+(TODO: create stringReverseUnicode and stringSortUnicode)